Eislyn2911/I-am-not-a-robot/README.md

 # I-am-not-a-robot(Discord Bot)

->**Note that the bot is not live, to test the bot please contact me and let me know your available time for testing**
+>**Note that the bot is not live, to test the bot please contact me and schedule a time for me to turn on the bot**

 >Invite Link: https://discord.com/api/oauth2/authorize?client_id=978649404816916521&permissions=8&scope=bot